[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 Figure 25

 Mr. King lives in a primarily black neighborhood.
 Everyone around him lives in similar clapboard-styled homes.
 Poverty is the lifestyle, but that does not make King less of a man.
 Don sees in his photographs that people will see into the man.
 Don uses the camera to move the viewer to a new level.
-People who sing in church all hear the music; some get a little deeper and let the words speak to them, but those who lead the music must be functioning on a spiritual level to move the people beyond the music.[30]
+People who sing in church all hear the music; some get a little deeper and let the words speak to them, but those who lead the music must be functioning spiritually to move the people beyond the music.[30]
 Don, like all ministers, must go ahead of the people and be able to bring the audience to the experience.
 Don moved Southern Baptists with this coverage.
 As a communicator, he had mastered the skills to show Bailey King to Southern Baptists.
 He did not allow himself to get in the way of the communication.

-Figure 26 “On special occasions, people pay $100 for a plate of food, when I’m happy to get a sweet potato.
+Figure 26: “On special occasions, people pay $100 for a plate of food when I’m happy to get a sweet potato.
 The pore man spends most ‘o his life halfway livin’.”
 [Home Mission, December 1979, 14]

 “I have been workin’ since I’m five, and I ain’t got no more now’n I had then.
 It is hard for me to walk.
 But you can’t give up jus’ ’cause you hurt a little bit.
 If you fall on your knees and break down ’round here, you ain’t gonna get up no more.” –Bailey King.[32]